Kamalei Pico, Executive Director

 Kamalei received her Bachelor of Business Administration in Human Resource Management in 2018 from University of Hawaiʻi at Mānoa – Shidler College of Business.
 She formerly served as the HR Manager for Hana-Maui Resort (Hyatt Corporation), and as the Executive Assistant/Office Manager for Ma Ka Hana Ka 'Ike.

 Glenna Ann “Tweetie” Lind, Program/Kitchen Manager

-Program/Kitchen Manager Glenna Ann “Tweetie” Lind is co-founder of Kīpahulu Ohana.
+Auntie Tweetie Lind is co-founder of Kīpahulu Ohana.
 Auntie Tweetie has hosted educational groups and interpretive hikes at Kapahu farm for over 20 years, she is the manager of Kipahulu Kitchen, and she oversees all programs of the Kipahulu Ohana.

-Kane Lind, Equipment Manager
+Kane Lind, Project Manager

-Equipment Manager Kane Lind operates and maintains Kipahulu Ohana's equipment, and assists in program areas including agriculture and shoreline management.
+Kane also operates and maintains Kipahulu Ohana's equipment, and assists in other program areas including our Malama I Ke Kai program.